Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: A Brief Overview of Machine Learning and Wireless Networks

 \subsubsection{Interference Management}

 { Interference constitutes the fundamental limiting factor of the overall wireless system performance, hence it is a key challenge faced by designers.
-Therefore susbtantial efforts have been dedicated to exploiting the communication channel's state information (CSI) either at the transmitter (CSIT) or at the receiver (CSIR) for mitigating the effects of interference.
+Therefore substantial efforts have been dedicated to exploiting the communication channel's state information (CSI) either at the transmitter (CSIT) or at the receiver (CSIR) for mitigating the effects of interference.
 Hence diverse time/frequency/space division multiple access based resource allocation schemes have been conceived for avoiding interference by creating orthogonal resource units~\cite{turkboylari1998efficient,ma2010interference,kountouris2012downlink}.
 Creative efforts have also been dedicated to the conception of non-orthogonal access systems, as exemplified by a large variety of cognitive radio~\cite{zhang2016interference} and non-orthogonal multiple access (NOMA) schemes~\cite{liu2017nonorthogonal} relying on sophisticated transceiver designs.
-Additionally, multi-antenna based techniques, such as joint/partial pre/postcoding and antenna selection, have also been proposed for ameliorataing the effects of interference by exploiting the benefits of spatial diversity~\cite{paulraj2004overview}.
+Additionally, multi-antenna based techniques, such as joint/partial pre/postcoding and antenna selection, have also been proposed for ameliorating the effects of interference by exploiting the benefits of spatial diversity~\cite{paulraj2004overview}.

-A closely related issue in NGWNs is interference management, which is a particularly critical task in ultra-dense networks in the face of their stringent throughput, delay and reliability specifications.
+A closely related issue in future wireless networks is interference management, which is a particularly critical task in ultra-dense networks in the face of their stringent throughput, delay and reliability specifications.
 Hence sophisticated resource allocation and interference management schemes are required.
-Therefore a range of machine learning algorithms have also been invoked for interference management relying on their environmental awareness and learning capability~\cite{attar2011interference,deb2015learning,bernardo2011intercell}. }
+Therefore a range of ML algorithms have also been invoked for interference management relying on their environmental awareness and learning capability~\cite{attar2011interference,deb2015learning,bernardo2011intercell}. }